A Remark You Made

 Nashville is Groaning

 I'm guest blogging at Nashville is Talking this weekend.
-Check it out.

 Downtown again.

-The City Paper ran a story today that the ICON in the Gulch sold all 217 initial-release condos in less than 48 hours.
+ran a story today that the ICON in the Gulch sold all 217 initial-release condos in less than 48 hours.
 The rumour mill is swirling about the Signature Tower.
 Since I am one of the few development geeks who keeps up with said rumours, let me continue to spread it, the Signature Tower is going to be upped from 55 stories to 70 stories, making it the tallest residential building on earth, or something like that.
 (It's a rumour, so just go with it.)
 Plus with the Viridian, the Ballpark and Rolling Mill Hill and the other smaller residental projects, that's a lot of people.

 So people really are moving downtown.
 I think it's great.
 Here's what worries me.
 There seems to be a "build it and they will come" attitude about the amenities that will make up these neighborhoods.
 For instance, the ICON says they are going to have 25,000 square feet of street level retail.
 But they don't say what it is going to be.
 I have a pretty good guess.
 The Gap.
 Nine West.
 Macaroni Grill.
 Applebee's.
 Cheesecake Factory.